 $ workon web-scraper (web-scraper) $

--p which allows you to select which version of python to use.
+-p that allows you to select which version of Python to use.
 Combine that with the

 $ virtualenv -p $(which python3) blog_virtualenv